-The terms and conditions of the employment agreements of Mr. Marucci, Mr. Catlin, Dr. Davis, Dr. Keler, and Dr. Pepin are governed by written employment contracts which became effective on January 1, 2013.
+The terms and conditions of the employment agreements of Mr. Marucci, Mr. Catlin, Dr. Davis and Dr. Keler are governed by written employment contracts which became effective on January 1, 2013.
+The terms and conditions of Ms. Crowley's employment agreement are governed by a written employment contract which became effective on August 10, 2016.
 The employment agreements provide, among other things, for:

-- annual base salary (\$484,855 in the case of Mr. Marucci, \$303,187 in the case of Mr. Catlin, \$383,649 in the case of Mr. Davis, \$362,053 in the case of Mr. Keler and \$307,500 in the case of Mr. Pepin) or such greater amount as may from time to time be determined by the Board of Directors or the Compensation Committee thereof; - eligibility for an annual bonus with a defined bonus target (55% of base salary in the case of Mr. Marucci, 40% of base salary in the case of Mr. Catlin, 40% of base salary in the case of Mr. Davis, 40% of base salary in the case of Mr. Nepin); - a lump sum severance payment equal to 100% (200% in the case of Mr. Marucci only) of the executive's then-existing annual base salary in the event that his employment is terminated without cause or he resigns "for good reason" (as defined in the employment agreement) and 25% accelerated vesting of any unvested equity awards; and - accelerated vesting of any unvested equity awards (as defined in the employment agreement) and a lump sum cash payment equal to twenty-four (24) times the executive's highest monthly base compensation (not including bonus) during the twenty-four month period preceding the date of termination plus 150% (200% in the case of Mr. Marucci only) of the highest one-year annual bonus actually received by the executive during the two full fiscal years preceding the date of termination in the event of termination without cause or resignation "for good reason" by the executive within one year immediately following a change in control (as defined in the employment agreement).
+- current annual base salary (\$587,680 in the case of Mr. Marucci, \$342,413 in the case of Mr. Catlin, \$442,562 in the case of Dr. Davis, \$419,761 in the case of Dr. Keler and \$331,720 in the case of Ms. Crowley) or such greater amount as may from time to time be determined by the Board of Directors or the Compensation Committee thereof; - eligibility for an annual bonus with a current bonus target (60% of base salary in the case of Mr. Marucci, 40% of base salary in the case of Mr. Catlin, 40% of base salary in the case of Dr. Davis, 40% of base salary in the case of Dr. Keler and 35% of base salary in the case of Ms. Crowley); - a lump sum severance payment equal to 100% (200% in the case of Mr. Marucci only) of the executive's then-existing annual base salary in the event that the executive's employment is terminated without cause or the executive resigns "for good reason" (as defined in the employment agreement) and 25% accelerated vesting of any unvested equity awards; and - accelerated vesting of any unvested equity awards (as defined in the employment agreement) and a lump sum cash payment equal to twenty-four (24) times the executive's highest monthly base compensation (not including bonus) during the twenty-four month period preceding the date of termination plus 150% (200% in the case of Mr. Marucci only) of the highest one-year annual bonus actually received by the executive during the two full fiscal years preceding the date of termination in the event of termination without cause or resignation "for good reason" by the executive within one year immediately following a change in control (as defined in the employment agreement).

-The employment agreements have an initial term through December 31, 2015 and shall automatically renew for additional one year terms unless either party gives ninety (90) days prior written notice of its intent not to renew.
+The employment agreements had an initial term through December 31, 2015 (other than Ms. Crowley's employment agreement, which had an initial term through December 31, 2016) and shall automatically renew for additional one year terms unless either party gives ninety (90) days prior written notice of its intent not to renew.
 The Company may terminate the employment agreements without cause, on 90-days' prior notice, or for cause, subject to a 30-day cure period in certain circumstances.